Seattle's Child

 South Lake Union

-This is one of four small markets Pike Place Market holds in spots around the urban core, directed at an office lunch crowd — in this case, Amazon workers.
+This is one of four small markets Pike Place Market holds in spots around the urban core.
+They will have handmade makers, food trucks, pop ups, vintage clothing and DJ in the Park.